LACMTA/marketing-docs/docs/_Processes/2022-03-01-custom-domain-subdomain-requests.md

 | ---- | ----- | --- |
 | Vath Nguon | nguonv@metro.net | internal |
 | Ammar Jilani | jilania@metro.net | external |

+Most likely, you will need to request that a CNAME record be created/updated with the Name being the subdomain/domain and the Value being your hosting service.